 -What are the Different Types of Surveillance

--How is surveillance used? -What are the benefits and drawbacks of surveillance?
 Surveillance is the monitoring of the behavior, activities, or other changing information, usually of people for the purpose of influencing, managing or protecting them.

 It can occur in private places (homes, offices) or in public places (parks, streets).
 It can be done by physical means (e.g., watching someone) or electronically (e.g., using CCTV cameras).
-There are many different types of surveillance, from simple observation to more sophisticated methods that use technology to track people’s movements and activities.

-Some common types of surveillance include: Closed-circuit television (CCTV): This is a system of video cameras that are used to monitor a specific area.
+Closed-circuit television (CCTV): This is a system of video cameras that are used to monitor a specific area.
 The footage from CCTV cameras is typically monitored in a central location.

 CCTV is often used in public places like shopping malls and train stations as a way to deter crime and improve security.
 License plate recognition (LPR): This is a type of technology that can be used to automatically read and record the license plate numbers of vehicles.
 LPR systems are often used by law enforcement agencies to keep track of suspected criminals or vehicles that have been involved in crimes.